A densely populated island in southeastern New York, part of the New York metropolitan area

 New York’s Democratic primaries have yielded three wins for Mayor Zohran Mamdani’s democratic socialist slate.
 Brad Lander, Darializa Avila Chevalier and Claire Valdez have defeated establishment-backed rivals in the 10th, 13th and 7th districts, signaling a stronger left-wing presence in Congress ahead of November.

-The Alaska Supreme Court has allowed retired teacher Dan J. Sullivan to appear on the Republican ballot alongside incumbent Sen. Dan S. Sullivan, reversing a lower ruling that had disqualified him for allegedly aiming to confuse voters.
-The court directs the Division of Elections to differentiate the candidates within ballot design law as appeals proceed.
+The Alaska Supreme Court has allowed Dan J. Sullivan to appear on the Republican ballot alongside incumbent Dan S. Sullivan, reversing an earlier disqualification for allegedly aiming to confuse voters.
+The court directs the Division of Elections to differentiate candidates within ballot design law as appeals proceed.
+The controversy centers on whether the challenger’s name and party affiliation could mislead voters ahead of the primary.

 Pride events across the US and Europe proceed as leaders push back on transgender rights and DEI policies.
 In New York and San Francisco, parades highlight activism over corporate spectacle, with hospitals facing pressure over gender-affirming care and organizers weighing participation amid federal subpoenas.